 Carbon monoxide and smoke detectors may be disposed in the trash.

-Check out our Compost page for all things composting
+Check out our COMPOST BINS PAGE for all things composting

 Usable building materials, kitchen and bath fixtures, flooring, windows, doors, lighting, etc. may be bought from, sold or consigned to: